joemphilips/NRustLightning/README.md

 * Loosely coupled architecture.
   * You can install part of the package if you want to build your own LN wallet

+## Compilation

+Basically all you need to compile the server is

+1. Latest Version of DotNet SDK
+2. nightly version of the Cargo

+check out [the Dockerfile](./src/NRustLightning.Server/Dockerfile) for the detail

 ## Code organization

 from low level to high level...